ebmakerlabs/toolkit/README.md

 [BTsync](http://www.bittorrent.com/sync/downloads) "Secure, unlimited file-syncing.
 No cloud required."
 [Video](https://www.youtube.com/watch?v=044jIZfnyqQ)

-[EncFS](http://www.arg0.net/encfs) provides an encrypted filesystem that requiring no special permissions.
+[EncFS](http://www.arg0.net/encfs) provides an encrypted filesystem that requires no special permissions.
 You can use EncFS to encrypt a folder then store it in Dropbox or another remote shared facility.

 [SpiderOak](http://spideroak.com) is used for private online backup, sync and sharing across devices.